estrattonbailey/site/posts/headless-shopify-with-contentful.md

 application asynchronously, and only fire updates and render the app when we were good and ready.

+### Routing
+Similar to picostate, we used foil as a transparent routing solution (it uses picostate internally).
+Foil's pattern is somewhat of a departure from most routers in the React ecosystem in that it too allows us to define exactly *when* to navigate to the next route.

+This allows us to easily load data, cache it, perform a route transition, and render the new data and view at exactly the moments we want.

+* * *

-For fun, here's a very brief example of this:
+*Code time:* For fun, here's a very brief example of the data and routing pattern we adopted:

 ```
 // store.js